 9.1.4 Assignment of BUSOGFLT Profile Type

-(1) Competitive Retailers (CRs) seeking to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs shall follow the instructions on the Oil & Gas tab of Appendix D, Profile Decision Tree.
+(1) Competitive Retailers (CRs) who are the CR of record seeking to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs shall follow the instructions on the Oil & Gas tab of Appendix D, Profile Decision Tree.

 (2) ERCOT shall review all assignments of the BUSOGFLT Profile Type on an annual basis, per Section 11.3.1, Validation of BUSOGFLT Profile Type.